Getting Health Insurance by 2014

 Eligibility for a tax credit is based on your annual individual or household income and where it falls in relation to the government’s definition of the “federal poverty line (FPL).”
 You may be eligible for a tax credit if your income is between 100% and 400% of the FPL (in 2013, this was $11,490 – $45,960 for individuals; $23,550 – $94,200 for a family of four) and if you do not have access to other “adequate” coverage via an employer or public healthcare program (like Medicaid).
 To learn where your annual income falls on the FPL, check out this table from Families USA.

 The tax credit works by covering any premium costs that exceed a certain percentage of your family income.
-So far, the government has only released a sliding fee scale for those purchasing a Silver plan.
+While you do not have to purchase a Silver level plan to get the tax credit, this chart provides an example of how the tax credit works.
 For those purchasing a SILVER-LEVEL PLAN:

 |Your income as a percentage of the federal poverty level (FPL):||You may be eligible for a tax credit to cover any Silver-level premium costs that go beyond this percentage of your income:|